-“You’re on your own with that one,” Dan retorted with a smile.
+“We can’t help with that one,” Dan responded with a smile.
 “What else?”

-“I want to buy a Claddagh ring in Galway,” Jimmy said, “and I also want to meet our family.”
+“I want to buy a Claddagh ring in Galway,” he said.
+“And I also want to meet our family.”

-When Dan’s great-grandmother emigrated to the U.S. a century ago, she left many relatives behind in Clifden, County Galway.
+When Dan’s great-grandmother emigrated to the U.S. a century ago she left her family behind in Clifden, County Galway.
 The largest town in the Connemara region, Clifden has been called one of the most beautiful, unspoiled places in Ireland.

-Dan’s mother and grandmother had met the Clifden clan a few years ago and promised we would be welcomed with open arms.
-So we planned our itinerary to include a few days at the end to meet the Irish cousins and to explore the surrounding region, and to buy Jimmy’s ring.
+Dan’s aunt and grandmother had met the Clifden clan a few years before and they assured us that we would be welcomed with open arms.
+So we planned our itinerary to include a few days in Galway to meet our Irish cousins, to explore the surrounding region, and to buy Jimmy’s ring.

 The Claddagh ring (or fáinne Chladaigh in Irish) has an interesting history.
-It originates from a fishing village near the shore (claddagh) of Galway city.
+It originates from a fishing village near the shore (claddagh) of Galway City.
 It shows two hands holding a heart that wears a crown and is traditionally given as a token of friendship or love.
 Its popularity took off in the 1800s when Queen Victoria began wearing it, as later did Queen Alexandra and King Edward VII.

-The royal rings were made and supplied by Dillon of Galway (now known as Thomas Dillon’s).
-Dillon’s is the oldest jeweler in Ireland and holds the Royal Patent.
-The company has been making the ring since 1750.
-They are, they say, “the only Jewellers that have the right to have “ORIGINAL” stamped on our claddagh rings.”
+The royal rings were made and supplied by Dillon of Galway.
+Now known as Thomas Dillon’s, they are the oldest jeweler in Ireland and hold a Royal Patent.
+As they have been making the ring since 1750, they say they are, “the only Jewellers that have the right to have “ORIGINAL” stamped on our claddagh rings.”

-Actually, the shop is more than a jewelry store; it also contains a free museum.
+Anyway, the shop is more than a jewelry store.
+It also contains a free museum.
 Besides cases of gold and silver rings, the museum also has historical memorabilia, a display with some of the oldest (and most unique!)
 Claddagh rings in existence and a collection of photos from the owner’s private collection of Old Galway.
 The Dillon’s website proudly states, “it has been described as ‘the smallest museum in Europe with the biggest gift shop’.”

 Walking around Galway

-Rather than head out of town directly after making our purchases, we spent an hour or so looking around Galway city center.
-With the exception of a few delivery vehicles, much of it is a pedestrian shopping area, so we took advantage of it after making our purchases.
+The next morning, we beelined straight to Dillon’s Claddagh ring shop.
+With the exception of a few delivery vehicles, much of the area is a pedestrian shopping area, so we took advantage of it after making our purchases.
 We enjoyed meandering about the cobbled streets, admiring the colorful buildings, and overhearing the Irish lilt of passersby in the mundane atmosphere of locals on their daily errands.
 Thank goodness it hasn’t become a tourist trap!